Special Astros home opener moments we'll never forget

 You see, six months ago Dauer slipped and fell.
 It was the day before the Astros' World Series Championship Parade.

 Dauer went to the parade.
-He felt fine, but soon started staggering and was rush to the hospital.
-He had subdural hematoma, a CT scan revealed blood on Dauer's brain and he had just a three-percent chance of survival.
+He felt fine, but soon started staggering and was rushed to the hospital.
+He had a subdural hematoma, a CT scan revealed blood on Dauer's brain and he had just a three-percent chance of survival.

 "If it wasn't for my wife, some amazing doctors and the grace of God, I wouldn't be here right now," Dauer said.